 Meanwhile, a contagious, indefatigable love for the experience of going to a movie and being transported into another world made Ebert someone that everyone outside of the academy and the arts turned to for advice.
 Ebert never stopped loving movies.
 He never lost his ability to get lost in the stories playing out on the screen in front of him.

 Roger Ebert’s greatest accomplishment was not fifty years of separating wheat from chaff.
 No, his great legacy is that he rescued art from the prison of the arthouse.
 He defied the notion that entertainment needed to be diversion, or that we couldn’t get swept away by stories that also evoked deeper truths.
 For Ebert, a film’s ambition was not anathema to its ability to be damn fun to watch.

 He knew as much about cinema as almost anyone else in history, but he didn’t need to flaunt it.
-He didn’t build his public, professional or personal identity around being someone who knows a lot about film.
-His public and professional identity congealed around the fact that he knew how to enjoy film.
+His public and professional identities weren’t built around being someone who knows a lot about film, they were built around the fact that he knew how to enjoy film.
 That crucial difference is how he taught millions of friends—er, readers—to not be afraid of classics, to let themselves get lost in Casablanca and enjoy the mind-bending ride of 2001: A Space Odyssey.
 It’s why he championed breathtaking thrillers like Dark City.
 And that passion is what enabled him to write some of the most blisteringly funny eviscerations of crap-tastic movies ever written.

 If you had to boil 50 years of Roger Ebert’s writing about film down to a single message, it is this: You don’t need to be afraid of things that matter.
 For all of life’s messiness, ambiguity and hard lessons, you can still enjoy it passionately.